FObersteiner/datetimemadness/README.md

 print(repr(now_utc))
 # datetime.datetime(2021, 10, 5, 17, 32, 4, 898176, tzinfo=datetime.timezone.utc)
 ```
 But before we dive into time zones, let's discuss how you get a `datetime` object from a string of characters.
-And of course the other way around, how you can get a string that shows date and time in a "human-readable" way.
+And of course the other way around, how you can get a string that shows date and time in a certain format.